csusbdt/app/README.md

 The application HTML loads the facebook library asynchronously, using a snippet of code provided by Facebook.
 The jQuery and Bootstrap libraries are loaded synchronously.
 Javascript written for the application is embedded directly into the application's HTML document.
-This javascript is spread out across the files in app_screens.
+This javascript is spread out across the files in _app_screens_.

 ## Authentication

-To use the application, the user must be authenticated with Facebook and have authorizaed the app to access the user's basic information (the lowest level of Facebook privileges).
+To use the application, the user must be authenticated with Facebook and have authorizaed the app to access the user's basic information.

-Facebook library calls window.fbAsyncInit after it is done loading.
-The application's script also calls fbAsyncInit, which it does on jQuery's ready event.
+The Facebook library calls global function _fbAsyncInit_ after it is done loading.
+The application's script also calls _fbAsyncInit_, which it does on jQuery's ready event.
-On the second call to fbAsyncInit, it will call window.a.init.
+The second call to _fbAsyncInit_ results in a call to _a.init_.
+(All of the application objects are stored under globally scoped _a_.)

-The function a.init checks if the user is authenticated with Facebook and has authorized the app to access basic Facebook information.
+The function _a.init_ checks if the user is authenticated with Facebook and has authorized the app to access basic Facebook information.
 If so, then it transtions from the loading screen to the title screen.
 If not, it transitions to the login screen.

 ## Application state

-Currently, the server is used to store application state for the user.
+The server is used to store application state for the user.
-This application state includes the following information.
-- the facebook user id
-- the user's app state (simply a number)
+The Mongo database has a document collection named _user_ that stores the user's app state.
+The Facebook user id is used for the primary key to look up documents in this collection.

 Applications built from this application will expand the app state and will likely store additional information that connects users.